Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

-Because of the different inherent properties and statistical and systematic uncertainties of the probe of galaxy structure in observations and simulations, we cannot analyse the morphologies of simulated galaxies as we do with actual observations.
+Because of the different inherent properties and statistical and systematic uncertainties of the probe of galaxy structure in observations and simulations, we cannot analyse the morphologies of simulated galaxies exactly as we do with actual observations.
 Indeed the strongest constraints on the profiles of observed galaxies come from the inner part of the surface brightness profile with the highest \ac{snr}, while the outskirts are progressively more and more dominated by noise.
 In simulations the gravitational softening length modifies particle-particle interactions at small scales to avoid too close encounters of particles.
 This smooths out the distribution of particles in the central part of simulated galaxies where the density is very high and, from a modeling perspective, is not analogous to the smoothing by the \ac{psf} occurring in actual images.
 When analysing galaxies much larger than the softening length the central part can be excluded to fit \sersic\ profiles \citep[e.g.,][]{Remus_2021_accretion}.
 However, at higher redshift, where galaxies are at fixed mass much smaller than in the local Universe, this kind of fit may be very sensitive to the size of the masked part.
 Following a range of tests to explore the impact of this effect, we therefore decided to use non-parametric descriptions of the morphologies that we describe in the following.
 We stress here that results discussed in the following are thus, by construction, not based on the direct, quantitative comparison of similarly estimated properties on observed and simulated galaxies.
 We rather attempt to investigate with a range of probes whether we can find structural differences between star-forming and quiescent populations in the simulated samples at this redshift.
+In this perspective, although we do not have observational studies of the angular momenta of statistical samples of galaxies at this redshift today, we investigate also the angular momenta of star-forming and quiescent galaxies in the simulations, as a potential tracer of different structural properties.